-The links to ASX Settlement and Austraclear are subject to the same operational risk management framework that applies for all the ASX CS facilities, which addresses operational risks associated with software, infrastructure or network failures and manual processing errors.
-Incident reports are prepared for each significant technical or operational incident, with an assessment of mitigating actions to reduce the risk of reoccurrence.
+The links to ASX Settlement and Austraclear are subject to the same operational risk management framework that applies for all the ASX CS facilities.
+This addresses operational risks associated with software, infrastructure or network failures and manual processing errors.
+An incident report is required for any significant technical or operational incident, including an assessment of mitigating actions to reduce the risk of reoccurrence.
 In addition, six-monthly risk profile assessments are prepared and presented to the Audit and Risk Committee, and an independent system-controls audit is conducted annually.
-Austraclear operations are also covered by the Austraclear System Business Operations Plan, which includes a 'Step-in and Service' agreement with the Bank.
+Austraclear operations are also covered by the Austraclear System Business Operations Plan, which includes a 'Step-in and Service' agreement with the Bank (see Appendix A2.2, SSF Standard 14).